Saturday – December 07, 2019

 West Allis Campus

 Interior designers use creativity, technical knowledge and aesthetics to create solutions that improve the function and quality of interior environments.
 Coursework includes manual and CAD drawing, commercial and residential planning, design fundamentals and an overview of the design process.
-Students will be exposed to the interrelations of color, lighting and materials.
+Students also study the interrelations of color, lighting and materials.

 Career Outlook: Demand for interior designers is strongest in kitchen and bath design and remodeling, and in corporate and industrial facilities design.
 Graduates also may work in architectural firms, furniture dealerships, furniture showrooms and design studios.